Grizzly 399 Explained

 Endangered species protection and hunting

-Wyoming's planned hunt met with public outcry.
-Five women in Jackson Hole quickly organized "Shoot'em With A Camera-Not A Gun," which encouraged opponents of trophy hunting to join the tag lottery in hopes of preventing hunters from winning tags.
+Wyoming's planned hunt met with a public outcry.
+Five women in Jackson Hole quickly organized "Shoot'em With A Camera-Not A Gun", which encouraged opponents of trophy hunting to join the tag lottery in hopes of preventing hunters from winning tags.
 Approximately 7,000 people applied for Wyoming bear tags, including wildlife photographer Thomas D. Mangelsen, Jane Goodall, and other conservationists.

 In popular culture